 A

 s noted by Dunckley (2015), the eyes provide a very potent route for electronic screen toxicity, regardless of the content being processed.
-The eyes are the only part of the central nervous system which is directly exposed to the outside world.
-Directly behind each eye are the retina and the optic nerve which take in information in the form of light.
-The optic nerve extends back from each eye and then crosses at the base part of the brain where it then communicates with the pineal gland which has as its main job to help regulate the sleep-wake cycles by secreting melatonin which is triggered by darkness.
-The unnaturally bright and excessive light of screens dysregulate this system and disrupt and desynchronize the body clock and other important biological rhythms.
-Dunckley (2015) also notes that interacting with media alters normal eye movements to include those used for changes in depth perception which influences visual and vestibular (balance and body position) development, cognition, and mood regulation.
+The eyes are the only part of the central nervous system directly exposed to the outside world.
+Directly behind each eye are the retina and the optic nerve, which take in information in the form of light.
+The optic nerve extends back from each eye and then crosses at the base part of the brain, where it then communicates with the pineal gland, which has as its main job to help regulate the sleep-wake cycles by secreting melatonin which is triggered by darkness.
+The unnaturally bright and excessive light of screens dysregulates this system and disrupt and desynchronize the body clock and other important biological rhythms.
+Dunckley (2015) also notes that interacting with media alters normal eye movements to include those used for changes in depth perception, which influences visual and vestibular (balance and body position) development, cognition, and mood regulation.
 Finally, the eye itself can possibly suffer as well.
-Dunckley notes that in addition to eye strain “computer vision syndrome” results in blurred vision, headaches, and dry, irritated eyes.
-The LED light emitted from screens has been implicated in actual damage to the retina in some laboratory and animal studies, specifically blue light and intense light.
-Screen-time has also been found to correlate with a narrowing of retinal blood vessels which is a marker for cardiovascular disease (Dunckley, 2015).
+Dunckley notes that in addition to eye strain, “computer vision syndrome” results in blurred vision, headaches, and dry, irritated eyes.
+In some laboratory and animal studies, the LED light emitted from screens has been implicated in actual damage to the retina, specifically blue light and intense light.
+Screen time has also been found to correlate with a narrowing of retinal blood vessels, which is a marker for cardiovascular disease (Dunckley, 2015).